Atmosphere of Triton: Later observations

+James Webb Space Telescope

+On July 12, 2022, the James Webb Space Telescope took pictures of Neptune and its moons.
+Triton is pictured as a large, bright blue, eight-pointed object.
+The brightness is due to Triton's icy atmosphere reflecting over 70% of sunlight back into space.
+The blue color is a result of JWST's NIRCam, near infrared camera, which has an infrared range of 0.6 to 5 microns.
+The NIRCam converted the infrared light from Triton to blue using the F140m filter indicating that the infrared light from Triton represents a visible light wavelength of 1.40 microns.
+The diffraction spike pattern is a consequence of the bright light bending around the edges of the James Webb Space Telescope.
+Only the brightest objects will show this diffraction spike pattern in images.
+In addition, the reason that Triton appears much brighter than Neptune is due to the methane gases on Neptune absorbing the infrared light.

 Triton Watch

 The Triton Watch program was a campaign involving astronomers to monitor changes in the atmosphere of Triton.
 It was launched under a grant from NASA.

 Future exploration

 Trident

 Trident is a proposed NASA mission that is to further study Neptune's moon Triton.
 The proposed launch date of Trident is set for October 2025, arriving at the Neptune system by 2038.
 Triton is a probable ocean world of very high priority because of the glimpses of activity shown from the Voyager 2 flyby.
 The origin of the activity seen from Voyager is still unclear and this makes Triton very high on the list when it comes to investigating ocean planets.
 Trident would dramatically help in furthering knowledge of the atmosphere of Triton as well as the activity from the surface plumes captured in Voyager 2.
 It would also help gain knowledge on the surface level of the moon and shed light on the processes that go on there.
 This mission has three scientific goals it is trying to achieve, which are: if Triton has a subsurface ocean or if it has had an ocean in the past, to further understand what energy sources and sinks are at play with the resurfacing of Triton, and to investigate and study the organic constituents on Triton's surface.
 To find an ocean on Triton, magnetic induction techniques will be used.
 The presence of the saltiness of an ocean makes it conductive, which means it is detectable to magnetic induction techniques with a spacecraft in orbit.
 The salinity of the ocean is mostly acquired from differentiation from volatiles in rocks on the planet and it is thought that these volatiles are sodium chloride dominant.
 To help achieve these goals, Trident would be equipped with a plasma spectrometer, a high resolution infrared spectrometer with a spectral range up to 5μm, as well as many other instruments.